brookshelley/brookshelley/content/posts/2021-12-19-favorite-media.md

 **Looking**

 An older show that I didn't care much about watching until I saw White Lotus.
-It's cute to see many SF and Oakland locations I'm familiar with in a cute gay dreamed.
+It's cute to see many SF and Oakland locations I'm familiar with in a cute gay dramedy.
 I wish there was more lesbian content like this.

 **White Lotus**